sfluegel05/chemlog2/README.md

 ChemLog is a framework for rule-based ontology extension.
 This repository implements a classification of peptides on the ChEBI and PubChem datasets.

+## How are peptides classified?

-3 methods for classification are implemented:
+4 methods for classification are implemented:
-1. Using Monadic Second-Order Logic (MSOL) formulas and the MSOL reasoner [MONA](https://www.brics.dk/mona/index.html)
+1. Using Monadic Second-Order Logic (MSOL) formulas with the MSOL model finder [MONA](https://www.brics.dk/mona/index.html)
+2. Turning an MSOL model finding problem into a QBF satisfiability problem and solving that with [CAQE](https://github.com/ltentrup/caqe/tree/master) or [DepQBF](https://github.com/lonsing/depqbf), using the [Bloqqer](https://fmv.jku.at/bloqqer/) preprocessor.
-2. Using First-Order Logic (FOL) formulas and a custom FOL model checker
+3. Turning an MOSL model finding problem partially into First-Order Logic (FOL) and solving that with a custom FOL model checker (since not all MSOL axioms are translatable, the non-translatable parts are calculated algorithmically).
-3. Using an algorithmic implementation
+4. Using an algorithmic implementation

+If you are just interested in the results, we recommend choosing the algorithmic implementation, as it is the fastest and can handle complex molecules.

 The classification covers the following aspects:
-1. Number of amino acids (in MSOL / FOL: up to 10)
+1. Number of amino acids (up to 10, except for the algorithmic method, which covers arbitrary sizes)
 2. Charge category (either salt, anion, cation, zwitterion or neutral)
 3. Proteinogenic amino acids present
+4. Emericellamides and 2,5-diketopiperazines

-If the corresponding flag is set, ChemLog will also return the ChEBI classes that match this classification.
+ChemLog will also return the ChEBI classes that match this classification.
 Currently supported are:

 | ChEBI ID | name |
 | --- | --- |